 Glenwood Hot Springs Resort History Timeline

-1950 – 1970: Frank Kistler sells the hot springs to a group of local businessmen in 1954, and their families continue to operate the resort.
-The new owners begin massive renovations to the property including enlarging the big pool and creating the smaller and warmer therapy pool.
+1954 – 1970: Frank Kistler purchased the pool in 1938 and sold it to a group of local businessmen in 1954; their families continue to operate Glenwood Hot Springs Resort today.
+These new owners begin massive renovations to the property including enlarging the Grand Pool and creating the smaller and warmer Therapy Pool.

 1980 – 2000: Glenwood Hot Springs Athletic Club opens in the 1980s, and Glenwood Hot Springs Lodge welcomes its first guests in 1986.
 The ozone filtration system is installed to reduce the pool’s reliance on chlorine sanitization.
 In 1994, the resort installs a heat exchanger device that harnesses the geothermal energy of the Yampah spring for use in snowmelt systems and the heating of domestic water supplies.
 In 2000, the resort adds two water slides and a miniature golf course at the west end of the pool.